A Guide to Reproduction Victorian Wallpaper

 The Victorian Emporium's anaglypta VE648

-Dado rails continued to be installed in the halls and stairs of new houses up until around 1914.
+Dado rails continued to be installed in the halls and stairs of new houses up until around 1914 and is an important period feature in the public areas of a house.
 Towards the end of the Victorian era a simplified approach was taken with Anaglypta painted white often used as a continuation of the ceiling and as a contrast to the bold patterned Victorian wallpaper used below.

 What rooms should be wallpapered?